-The Shocking Truth Behind

-Cybercrime Threats And What You Can Do About Them Now
+The Shocking Truth Behind Cybercrime Threats And What You Can Do About Them Now

-Today's technological innovations have empowered small businesses to do things that would have been utterly unimaginable even 15 years ago.
+Today's technological innovations have empowered small Breach Investigations Report, 61% of attacks are directed businesses to do things that would have been utterly unimaginable even 15 years ago.
 To remain competitive in a constantly shifting landscape, we've become more dependent on software and hardware to house even the most basic structures of the companies we run.